MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/index.md

 ## Taskbar components

 The Windows taskbar consists of several key components that can be customized to meet the needs of different scenarios.
-These components include:

 ::: zone pivot="windows-11"

-1. **Taskbar items**: the icons in this area include Widgets, Start, Search, Task view, and Copilot
+Let's review the components of the Windows taskbar by dividing it into three areas:

+1. The *left area* contains Widgets, which users can personalize to quickly access feed and information that they deem most relevant
+1. The *center area* include:
+    1. Start
+    1. Search
+    1. Task view
-1. **Taskbar layout**: the configuration of the taskbar layout requires the use of an XML file that specifies the order of the pinned elements.
-To learn more about how to create and apply an XML file to configure the taskbar layout, see [Customize the taskbar layout](layout.md).
+    1. Pinned and running apps.
+The configuration of pinned elements to the taskbar requires the use of an XML file that specifies their pinning order.
+To learn more about how to create and apply an XML file to configure the taskbar layout, see [Customize the taskbar layout](layout.md)
+1. The *right area* include:
-1. **System tray** icons: these icons include the pen menu, touch keyboard, Virtual touchpad, and any application icons that are running in the background like OneDrive, Teams, or antivirus software
+    1. The system tray, which displays icons like the pen menu, touch keyboard, Virtual touchpad, and any application icons that are running in the background like OneDrive, Teams, or antivirus software
     1. Quick Actions
+    1. Calendar
-1. Calendar and Action Center
+    1. Action Center
+    1. Copilot

 :::image type="content" source="images/taskbar-sections-11.png" alt-text="Sample Windows 11 taskbar." border="false" lightbox="./images/taskbar-sections-11.png":::